jeanfitz/OpenFoam-Open-Channel-Flow-Tutorial/README.md

 $ 0 \le alpha.water \le 1.0$.

 ### Mesh and boundary and initial conditions - Preprocessing
-Mesh....blockMeshDict
+1. Mesh....blockMeshDict
 when creating the mesh for the problem, we need to in blockMeshDict file have the top boundary (wall) of domain be atmosphere.

-Initial Conditions as with any variable to solve for in simulation, we need to set alpha.water as initial condtion in the domain.
+2. Initial Conditions as with any variable to solve for in simulation, we need to set alpha.water as initial condtion in the domain.
-How to do this in openFoam

-Boundary conditions
+3. Boundary conditions
 the patch atmosphere

-constant directory
+4. constant directory
 need to include g as a file, where the m/sec2... how is this used in the code?

 ### Solvers for open channel flow